Heather Watson: 2017: Wimbledon 3rd round

-2018: Loss of form, doubles quarterfinal at Wimbledon
+2018: Loss of form, Wimbledon doubles quarterfinal

 A first round defeat at the Prague Open in April to Anna Karolína Schmiedlová was Watson's eighth consecutive loss on the WTA Tour.
 She finally snapped her losing streak when she defeated Kateryna Bondarenko in the first round of the Nuremberg Cup at the end of May to record her first win in four months.

 As the top seed, Watson lost in the first round of the Surbiton Trophy to world No. 184, Gabriella Taylor. and went on to fail to win a match during the grass-court season.

-Watson was docked a point for swearing as she and Tatjana Maria lost to Katerina Siniaková and Barbora Krejčíková in the doubles quarterfinals in Wimbledon.
+Watson was docked a point for swearing as she and Tatjana Maria lost to Katerina Siniaková and Barbora Krejčíková in the doubles quarterfinals at Wimbledon.

-At San Jose she beat Claire Liu before succumbing to Venus Williams.
+At San Jose she defeated Claire Liu, before losing to Venus Williams.
 Watson showed signs of form when she reached the final of an ITF event in Canada, before losing to Misaki Doi.
 She carried this form into the US Open qualifying where she won three successive matches to reach the main draw.
 However, Watson was unable to get her first main-draw win in New York as she lost in three sets to Ekaterina Makarova.
 Watson reached the semifinals in Quebec, but lost in a deciding set tiebreak against Pauline Parmentier.

-2019: Tianjin Open final
+2019–20: Fourth WTA Tour title

 In October 2019, she reached the final of the Tianjin Open, which she lost to Rebecca Peterson.

-2020: Fourth WTA Tour title

-Her 2020 season started well, reaching the semifinals as a qualifier in Hobart.
-On her way to the semifinals, Watson defeated top seed Elise Mertens, before losing to eventual champion Elena Rybakina.
-She took this form to the Australian Open, where she defeated Kristýna Plíšková in the opening round, before losing to Mertens.
+Her 2020 season started well, reaching the semifinals as a qualifier in Hobart, defeating top seed Elise Mertens en route, before losing to eventual champion Elena Rybakina.
+She took this form to the 2020 Australian Open, where she defeated Kristýna Plíšková in the opening round, before losing to Mertens.

-In the Fed Cup Play-offs, Watson represented Great Britain in their crunch tie away in Slovakia.
-She lost to Anna Karolína Schmiedlová in the opening tie, before beating Rebecca Sramkova on the following day.
+In the Fed Cup Play-offs, Watson represented Great Britain in their tie away in Slovakia.
+She lost to Anna Karolína Schmiedlová in the opening match, before beating Rebecca Sramkova on the following day.
 Great Britain eventually lost the tie 1–3.

 In February 2020, Watson played at the Mexican Open in Acapulco, winning her fourth career singles title.
-She defeated CoCo Vandeweghe, Kateryna Bondarenko, Christina McHale and Wang Xiyu to reach the final, where she overcame qualifier Leylah Fernandez in three sets, clinching the match on her tenth championship point.
+She defeated CoCo Vandeweghe, Kateryna Bondarenko, Christina McHale and Wang Xiyu to reach the final, where she overcame qualifier Leylah Fernandez in three sets, clinching the match on her 10th championship point.
 The win propelled Watson back into the world's top 50 (No. 49) for the first time since 2016.

-She participated in the Battle of the Brits Team Tennis event, held in London in late July, notching up a number of wins in singles and teaming up with Jamie Murray in mixed doubles.
+She participated in the Battle of the Brits Team Tennis event, held in London in late July 2020, notching up a number of wins in singles and teaming up with Jamie Murray in mixed doubles.

-When the WTA Tour resumed following the COVID-19 pause, Watson lost in the first round at Flushing Meadows to British No. 1 and world No. 13, Johanna Konta.
+When the WTA Tour resumed following the COVID-19 pause, Watson lost in the first round at the 2020 US Open to British No. 1 and world No. 13, Johanna Konta.

 Watson won the Battle of the Brits Premier League women's event, held in December 2020.